swcarpentry/training-course/README.md

 make serve
 ```

-You can then preview the site at
+After a few moments, you can then preview the site at
 [http://0.0.0.0:4000/training-course/](http://0.0.0.0:4000/training-course/).